hezhangsprinter/SROSR/README.md

 ** We also include one sample in the code.
 You can directly calculating the F-measure and Accuracy by running 'object_src_fmeas.m'

 ** All the code is writen in Ubuntu 14.04.
-If you are using windows and other systems, make sure you change the '/' to '\'.